onionsat/hunity_gru_rpi/README.md

 ### Description ###

-This code reads out datas from the student experiments on the Hunity 3PQ satellite using the statemachine of this process on satellite's obc's.
+This code emulates the OBC's interfacing with the student experiments on the Hunity 3PQ satellite.